Ackee-Blockchain/wake/docs/testing-framework/events-and-errors.md

 ### Accessing errors

-Revert errors are automatically raised in form of exceptions with `return_tx=False`.
+Revert errors are automatically raised in form of exceptions unless a transaction configured to return immediately with `confirmations=0`.

-In case of `return_tx=True`, a revert error can be accessed using the `error` property of the transaction object.
+In case of `confirmations=0`, a revert error can be accessed using the `error` property of the transaction object.
+This performs an implicit `.wait()`.
 If the transaction did not revert, `error` is `None`.

 ```python